BLOGS on TAXES

 1. Where transportation freight amount of a consignment in a single carriage is up to Rs.1500 (means different consignors/suppliers sends their consignments in a vehicle of a transporter).

-the CESTAT, Kolkata, the Tribunal set aside the OIO & OIA & upheld that Gold & Silver cannot be confiscated if purchase bill is furnished by the party.
+Read MoreThe CESTAT, Kolkata set aside the OIO & OIA and upheld that Gold & Silver cannot be confiscated if purchase bill is furnished by the party.

 Read MoreA trader or dealer, while applying for GST registration, need to choose either Regular GST Registration, or Composition GST registration and this article is discussing which is beneficial.